- Tough Dog Toys – For Aggressive Chewers:

-If you own a powerful chewer, you’ll want to invest in hard chew toys for your dogs to stay invested.
+If you own a powerful chewer, you’ll want to invest in a tough dog toy for them to stay invested.
 This way, you won’t waste your money or time replacing torn-up dog toys or, even worse, living room furniture.
 The toughest chewers deserve the toughest dog toys, and that’s exactly what we’ve listed below.
 We chose our favorite five.